i-VRESSE/haddock3-webapp/docs/stack.md

 - [workflow-builder](https://github.com/i-VRESSE/workflow-builder) to construct a Haddock3 workflow config file.
 - [haddock3](https://github.com/haddocking/haddock3) to compute

+As the workflow-builder is written in TypeScript, so we will use TypeScript for the web application.
+We are using NodeJS for runtime.

 ## OpenAPI client

 The bartender web service provides an OpenAPI specification.